folasayomi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 19-Replace all characters A and c from input to Z and e respectively.
 20-Create a script that removes all letters c and C from input.
 21- script that reverse its input.
+22-script that displays all users and their home directories, sorted by users.Based on the the /etc/passwd file